knpwrs/gulp-spawn-mocha/README.md

 This is a plugin for [gulp][gulp] which runs [Mocha][mocha] tests in a child process.
 Each time tests are run a new child process is created meaning the test environment always starts clean and modules are never cached.
+This also means that if your tests crash then an `error` event is emitted rather than your whole `gulp` process crashing (good for watching).
+It is simple enough to make gulp crash when necessary (e.g., for continuous integration) by throwing the error as outlined below.

 ## Usage